trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

 Follow these steps to run the DAL node:

-1. Ensure that the port that the DAL node runs on (by default, 11732) is accessible from outside its system.
+1. Ensure that the port on which the DAL node listens for connections from peer nodes (by default, 11732) is accessible from outside its system.
 You may need to adapt your firewall rules or set up network address translation (NAT) to direct external traffic to the DAL node.
 For more information, see [Running a DAL attester node](https://tezos.gitlab.io/shell/dal_run.html) in the Octez documentation.